 - 9. Are all the UN entities currently reporting their financial data in the CEB annual financial statistics exercise?
-All UN entities listed in the 2021 edition of the standards apart from IRMCT, ISA and UNCCD participated in the 2021 CEB financial data collection exercise.
-IARC, OPCW and UNITAID first reported in the 2018 data collection exercise, and ITLOS joined in the 2019 data collection.
+All UN entities listed in the 2024 edition of the standards participated in the 2023 CEB financial data collection exercise.
+IARC, OPCW and UNITAID first reported in the 2018 data collection exercise, ITLOS joined in the 2019 data collection, ISA and UNCCD started reporting in 2022 and IRMCT reported for the first time in 2023.
 The UN Secretariat has reported on the Technology Bank, first included in the 2021 edition of the standards.
-UNV which was previously reported as part of UNDP has in the 2021 data collection exercise been reported as a separate entity. - 10.
+UNV which was previously reported as part of UNDP - 10.
 Are all UN entities reporting their financial data on an individual basis?